-Pine Bluff, AR lies near the Arkansas River on the boundary of two of Arkansas's geographical regions and has a population of more than 45,000 people.
+Pine Bluff lies near the Arkansas River on the boundary of two of Arkansas's geographical regions.
 To the west and southwest stretch the rolling woodlands of the West Gulf Coastal Plain and to the east and southeast the terrain settles into the flat and largely agricultural expanse of the Delta.

 Pine Bluff was incorporated in 1839 and the community thrived during the last part of the 19th century as a cotton center and river port, with a key factor in the early growth being the arrival of steamboats on the Arkansas River.
 Pine Bluff is located along several historic trails, including four approaches involved in the October 1863 Attack on Pine Bluff and the water route of the Trail of Tears.
 These passages, along with other historically significant routes, are now part of the Arkansas Heritage Trails system.

 Outdoor enthusiasts find plenty of opportunities in the area to explore nature.
 Lake Saracen lies immediately north of downtown and offers fishing and birding for egrets, herons and waterfowl.
 Bayou Bartholomew, the longest bayou in the world, begins its journey northwest of Pine Bluff.
 The bayou flows over 350 miles before joining the Ouachita River in Louisiana.
 Over 100 species of fish have been documented in Bayou Bartholomew, making it the second most diverse stream in North America.